 Step 3: Navigate to the profile library via the "Choose Other Profile" option.
 There are two ways to select the output format.
 One is to click "Format" to choose your preferred video format.

-💡Here, we recommend you to convert DVD to MP4 as it's a more general format with wide compatibility, excellent quality, and small file size.
+💡Here, we recommend you convert DVD to MP4 as it's a more general format with wide compatibility, excellent quality, and small file size.
+When we tested DVDFab, a 6.71GB DVD movie was compressed to just 1.33GB in H.265 MP4 format, saving 80% of space, and the whole process took less than 5 minutes.

 How to Copy DVD to USB with DVDFab DVD Ripper